 Advantages of the Time Blocking technique

-Control your agenda: you prioritize the strategic over the urgent.
+Control over your schedule: you prioritize the strategic over the urgent.

-Reduce context switching: Focusing on one task at a time prevents loss of productivity.
+Reduce context switching: focusing on one task per block prevents loss of productivity.

 Disadvantages of the Time Blocking technique

-Rigid structure: If a task drags on for too long, it can ruin your schedule.
+Rigid structure: if a task takes longer than expected, it can ruin your schedule.

-It requires self-awareness: underestimating time can disorganize your day.
+It requires self-awareness: underestimating time can disrupt your day.

-Not for everyone: Freelancers with clients in different time zones may have difficulty blocking out time.
+It’s not for everyone: freelancers with clients in different time zones may have difficulty blocking out time.

-Real-life example: Javier, a startup founder, blocks off his mornings for strategic work (9:00 AM–12:00 PM) and his afternoons for meetings.
-This way, he ensures he makes progress on what’s important, even on chaotic days.
+Real-life example: Javier, the founder of a startup, blocks out mornings for strategic work (9:00 AM–12:00 PM) and afternoons for meetings.
+This ensures he makes progress on what’s important, even on chaotic days.

 Pomodoro vs Time Blocking